nirdeshdwa/anime_dcgan/README.md

 ##**Calculating Loss**

-> *We will use Cross Entropy Loss*
+> *We will use Cross-Entropy Loss*

 ![alt text](https://i.ibb.co/5FFtmw9/1-rd-Bw0-E-My8-Gu3f-BOB6-GMA.png"
 )

-> Here 1 labeled for real images and 0 for fake image.
-The generator has nothing to do with last part of the equation as it has nothing to do with real images.
+> Here 1 labeled for real images and 0 for the fake image.
+The generator has nothing to do with the last part of the equation as it has nothing to do with real images.

 [
 Explanation Here](https://machinelearningmastery.com/generative-adversarial-network-loss-functions/)